 - Where applicable, details of the nature, type, intensity and distribution of any radiation emitted for medical purposes.

-If you manufacture industrial products, you may appoint any natural or legal person, located in the EU, to act on your behalf as an authorised representative.
+If you manufacture industrial products, you may appoint any natural or legal person, located in the EU, to act on your behalf as a European authorised representative.
 The authorised representative may be addressed by the authorities of the Member States instead of the manufacturer.
 The manufacturer remains generally accountable for actions taken by the authorised representative on their behalf.